HL7/CardX-HTN-MNG/input/pagecontent/index.md

 | [Target: BP](https://targetbp.org/) | A national initiative launched by the American Heart Association and the American Medical Association in response to the high prevalence of uncontrolled BP. |
 {:.grid}

-#### Additional External Drivers: Literature
-- ACCF/AHA 2011 key data elements and definitions of a base cardiovascular vocabulary for electronic health records: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Clinical Data Standards

-- ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults: Executive Summary: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines

 ### Contact Information